-If you are a European Union national, you do not need a visa beforehand.
-You must be in possession of a valid passport and a return or onward ticket.
-A visa will then be issued to you on arrival for a maximum of 90 days.
-Please note that this authorisation is only valid for a tourist trip.
-It is not legal to carry out a professional or commercial activity during your stay with this residence permit, even if it is only for an internship.
-For long term or non-touristy stays, you will need to contact the Mauritian Consulate to obtain the appropriate visa.
+If you are a citizen of the European Union, you do not need a prior visa.
+You must be in possession of your valid passport, return ticket or onward ticket.
+A visa will then be issued upon arrival for a maximum of 90 days.
+Please note that this authorization is only valid for a tourist trip.
+It is not legal to carry out a professional or commercial activity for the duration of your stay with this residence permit, even if it is only for an internship.
+For long-term or non-tourist stays, you will need to contact the Mauritian Consulate to obtain the appropriate visa.

-Mauritius can be visited quite quickly, so generally a 3-month entry visa is sufficient.
-However, for one reason or another, you may need to extend your stay, for example for your family.
-For this, you can apply to the Immigration and Passport Office for a visa for up to 6 months.
-The visa is free of charge, and you will need to fill in a document, to be handed in with two standard photos, a copy of your passport, and any other additional documents that may be required by immigration.
+Mauritius can be visited quite quickly, which is why generally, the 3-month entry visa is more than enough.
+That being said, for one reason or another, sometimes you need to extend your stay, for your family for example.
+For this, you can apply to the Immigration and Passport Office to apply for a visa of up to 6 months.
+The visa is free, and you will have to fill out a document, to be returned with two photos to standards, a copy of your passport, and any other additional documents that may be required by immigration.

-If you are going to Mauritius on a professional mission, be aware that the 3-month tourist visa issued on arrival is not sufficient.
+If you are going to Mauritius as part of a professional mission, be aware that the 3-month tourist visa issued on arrival in the territory is not enough.
 You will not be allowed to carry out your professional activity.

-If you want to work in Mauritius, the procedures are more elaborate, and a simple visa will not be enough.
-You will need a work permit to work with a Mauritian company as a professional.
+If you want to work in Mauritius, the procedures are more elaborate, and a simple visa will not be enough for you.
+You will then need a work permit that will allow you to work with a Mauritian company as a professional.

-Some cultural professions are however excluded from this permit and will have to be limited to a Business visa, not exceeding 90 days on site (actors, models, photographers…).
+However, certain cultural professions are excluded from this permit and will have to be limited to the Business visa, not exceeding 90 days on site (actors, models, photographers …).

-It is then up to your employer to make an official request to the authorities in order to obtain an agreement in principle.
-Only then can you apply for a work permit.
+It is then up to your employer to make an official request to the authorities, in order to obtain an agreement in principle.
+Only then will you be eligible for a work permit.

-Depending on your situation, if you are not an employee, you can also apply for an “Occupation Permit”.
+Depending on your situation, if you are not an employee, you can also apply for the “Occupation Permit”.
 This permit is intended for different categories of profiles:

-As a worker leaving for Mauritius, and to live there, you will need to have a health protection plan.
-At Mondassur, we offer a range of health insurance plans that will suit your needs, whatever your profile and situation.
-Some of them allow you to benefit from a civil liability guarantee, protecting you in case of costs related to a civil dispute.
-So don’t hesitate to contact one of our advisers or to get a free quote online
+As a worker leaving for Mauritius, and to live there, you will need to benefit from a health protection plan.
+At Mondassur, we offer a range of health insurance that will perfectly meet your needs, whatever your profile and situation.
+Some of them allow you to benefit from a civil liability guarantee, thus protecting you in the event of costs related to a civil dispute.
+Do not hesitate to contact one of our advisors or to make a free quote online

 Security in Mauritius